 A student may withdraw from courses at Grantham University for any reason.
-Should a student consider withdrawal from a course(s) or the University, it is important to note:
+Should a student consider withdrawal from a course(s) or the University, it is important to NOTE:

-All voluntary and involuntary withdrawals must abide by the Institutional Refund Policy.

-- A student who voluntarily withdraws from courses or the University in the first seven (7) days of the term will be considered a cancel and will receive a full refund. - A student who voluntarily withdraws from courses or the University after the seventh (7th) day of the term start date and before the last week of the term end date will be assigned a grade of W for the course by the instructor.
-Any refund to the student is subject to the terms of the Institutional Refund Policy. - A student withdrawing in the final (8th) week of the course will receive a grade of F. Students should carefully consider consequences to funding sources that can be negatively impacted by a grade of F. - A student may not withdraw from a course after an incomplete (I) has been granted.
-If a University withdrawal is requested while a course is in incomplete status, the I grade will convert to an F. - If a student needs to withdraw for reasons of military deployment, he/she should follow the Military Deployment Policy below that ensures a deployed student will incur no financial or academic penalty.
+- All voluntary and involuntary withdrawals are subject to the Institutional Refund Policy. - A student who voluntarily withdraws from courses or the University in the first seven (7) calendar days of the term will be considered a cancel and will receive a full refund. - A student who voluntarily withdraws from all courses or the University after the seventh (7th) calendar day of the term start date and before the last day of week 5 of the term will be assigned a grade of W for the course(s).
+Students who withdraw from a course(s) after week 5 will receive a letter grade based on work completed through their withdrawal date.
+Any refund to the student is subject to the terms of the Institutional Refund Policy. - A student may not withdraw from a course after an incomplete (I) has been granted.
+If a University withdrawal is requested while a course is in incomplete status, the I grade will convert to an E. - If a student needs to withdraw for reasons of military deployment, he/she should follow the Military Deployment Policy below that ensures a deployed student will incur no financial or academic penalty.